dariubs/directory-of-directories/README.md

 This repository is a curated collection of websites and platforms that list, categorize, and provide access to directories across various niches, including SaaS, AI, design, and more.
 Whether you're looking to promote your product, find niche-specific listings, or explore comprehensive directory collections, this is your one-stop resource.

-- **[300 AI Directories](https://300aidirectories.com):** A curated service that manually submits AI tools to 300+ directories, with a prioritized list and a detailed submission report.
 - **[Top AI Directories](https://topaidirectories.com)**: Get your AI product discovered by millions—everywhere people search the internet.
 - **[Directory Surf](https://directory.surf):** A Directory of Top Directories
 - **[Directories Wiki](https://directories.wiki):** An open-source repository that compiles a wide array of directories, serving as a valuable resource for discovering niche-specific listings.